nebula161/civicenia.github.io/_posts/2022-08-11-passing-the-formatting-of-dates-act.md

     kind: passage
 icon: /assets/images/law_stock.jpeg
 ---
-The proposal, submitted by Senator PhysicsGamer on behalf of Orinnari, was approved by the Senate and by President ChrisChrispie.<!--more-->
+Senator PhysicsGamer's proposal, submitted on behalf of Orinnari, was approved by the Senate and by President ChrisChrispie.<!--more-->

 - Speaker Enforcer: Abstain
 - Senator Charlieseese: Aye